rdchip/Temperature-24h-Raspberry-Pi/README.md

 It will take longer, maybe 1 hour to finish.

 Now you can install libraries for Python3 in the terminal.

-- Python3 should be already installed, type python3 in the terminal and you will see.

 Install parallel
 ````sh